Bootstrapping the Cross-Validation Estimate: Method

-In this section, we aim to construct a valid confidence interval for $Err_m$ based on the cross-validated estimate.
+In this section, we aim to construct a valid CI for $Err_m$ based on the cross-validated estimate.
 First, we define the cross-validated estimate with repeated training and testing splits as

 where the expectation is with respect to random division of training and testing sets.
-One may anticipate that $\widehat{Err}^{CV}$ is a ``smooth" functional with respect to the empirical distribution of observed data $D_n$, because each individual observation's contribution to the final estimator is ``averaged'' across different training and testing divisions.
-Therefore, we expect that $\widehat{Err}^{CV}_m$ is a root-$n$ regular estimator of $Err$, i.e.,
+One may anticipate that $\widehat{Err}^{CV}_m$ is a ``smooth" functional with respect to the empirical distribution of observed data $D_n$, because each individual observation's contribution to the final estimator is ``averaged'' across different training and testing divisions.
+Therefore, we expect that $\widehat{Err}^{CV}_m$ is a root-$n$ regular estimator of $Err$ and $Err_m$, i.e.,

-in distribution as $n$, the sample size of $D_n$, goes to infinity and $\lim_{n\rightarrow \infty} m/n \in (0, 1).$ Indeed, under the following regularity conditions, this weak convergence holds in general. \begin{enumerate} \item[C1] $\hat{\psi}-\psi_0$ has a first order expansion, i.e,
+in distribution as $n$, the sample size of $D_n$, goes to infinity and $\lim_{n\rightarrow \infty} m/n \in (0, 1).$ In Section 1 of the Supplementary Material \citep{cai2025bootstrapping}, we have provided a set of sufficient conditions for the aforementioned large sample approximation.
+In such a case, an asymptotic CI for $Err_m$ can be constructed as